cycloptux/GiselleBot-Documentation/docs/source/custom-reactions.rst

 Custom Reactions
 ================

-The Custom Reactions module enables server administrators to set up custom bot reactions and build pseudo-commands.
+The Custom Reactions module enables users to set up custom bot reactions and build pseudo-commands in a server.

 !togglecustreact
 ----------------